matrix-org/matrix-spec-proposals/proposals/2530-body-as-caption.md

 `body` as a caption instead of a file name.
 The `formatted_body` field should also be supported and work the same way as they do in `m.text` messages.

+The current spec is inconsistent with how `body` should be handled, but in practice, clients (or at least Riot) use it as the file name.
+Therefore, this proposal suggests that clients should treat `body` as the file name if the `filename` field is not present.

 ## Comparison to MSC2529

 While this approach isn't backwards-compatible like MSC2529, it's simpler to